The History of the Thalidomide Tragedy

 What was Thalidomide and what was it used for?

-In November 1961, it became known that the drug caused severe deformities in newborn children if it was taken between the 34th and 50th day of pregnancy, counting from the first day of the last menstrual cycle.
+In November 1961, it became known that the drug caused severe deformities in newborn children if taken between the 34th and 50th day of pregnancy, counting from the first day of the last menstrual cycle.

 The fate of the Thalidomide babies and subsequent court proceedings in Germany are still known today as the “Thalidomide scandal”.